gazev/pybt/README.md

 For UDP Trackers the great deal is finding a concurrent library capable of doing DNS queries and async UDP sockets, which might aswell be built from the ground up given it's simplicity.

+Running this on a Python version < 3.11.7 will emit some warnings, [newer versions fixed this](https://github.com/python/cpython/issues/109538).

 Showcase video: [PyBT](https://www.youtube.com/watch?v=MUlLtGutd-4)